 Mission & History

-We have been a vital part of our community for a number of years.
-We were founded to serve a growing segment of our community in need of inaccessible services.
-We have continued to grow with the help of our donors and volunteers that make our mission possible.
-Through all these years our purpose still remains the same: bring services to those in need.
+WAMY has been a vital part of our community for 52 years.
+We were founded on the values of hard work, determination and self-worth.
+We have continued to grow with the help of our donors and volunteers that make our work possible.
+Through all these years, our purpose remains the same - breaking the cycle of poverty.

 More Than Four Decades of Effective Community Action!